Step 1 – Steering issues a charge

 - A list of individuals or groups with which the committee should consult in the development of a preliminary recommendation;

-- The testimony tier (see page 24) that the committee or council should use in presenting the preliminary recommendation to the campus community;
+- The testimony tier (see pages 28-29 of the Governance document) that the committee or council should use in presenting the preliminary recommendation to the campus community;

 - A suggested timeline for completing the charge.

 Copies of all charges will be cc’d to the presidents of the three representative bodies.
 This will notify them that Governance is undertaking a new charge.
-It will also give them the opportunity to request that the testimony tier (see page 24) of the charge be changed.
+It will also give them the opportunity to request that the testimony tier (see page 26 of the Governance document) of the charge be changed.
 If such a request is made, it must be made within one week of receiving the charge.

 Step 2 – Governance prepares a Preliminary Recommendation